dynamid/dynamid.github.io/source/research/index.markdown

 ## Dynamic Environments

+Several environments are emerging, all with *high dynamic properties*:

-* Internet of Things
+* Internet of Things - with e.g. *the dynamic discovery and adaptation to different hardware*
-* Web of Things
-* Smart Cities
+* Smart Cities - with e.g. *the dynamic trafic and energy management*
-* Smart Buildings
-* Smart Houses
+* Smart Buildings and Houses - with e.g. *the dynamic user-adapted light and heating control*
-* Vehicular Networks
+* Vehicular Networks - with e.g. *the dynamic, autonomic driveless guidance*
-* Cloud Computing
+* Cloud Computing - with e.g. *the dynamic provisioning and load-balancing service management*.

 ## Middleware is Everywhere

 ## Hot Research Topics

+We concentrate on the software development process, especially on designing programming languages, virtual machines and service-oriented architectures to tackle *- at run time-* the dynamic nature of these environments.

 * Adaptive Virtual Machines
   * Performant
   * Multi-tenant
   * Embedded
   * Run-time Elvolving
-* Autonomous Distributed Architecture and Algorithms
+* Autonomous Distributed Architectures and Algorithms
   * Self-* (Healing, Organizing)
   * Scalable
+  * Long-life Living
 * Context-aware Domain Specific Languages
   * Context-aware Primitives
   * Heterogeneous Hardware|Software-specialization
-* Run-time Formal Verification
+* Run-time Verification
   * Formal Description Discovery
-  * Run-time Checking, Negotiation, Substitution
+  * Run-time Checking, Monitoring, Negotiation, Substitution